 Students who are awarded an assistantship must enroll in a minimum of six credit hours of coursework each fall and spring semester during which the assistantship is assigned.
-Degree applicants seeking an appointment as a teaching assistant must submit both admission application materials and the Assistantship Application Form.
+Degree applicants seeking an appointment as a teaching assistant must indicate their desire to be considered for an assistantship position.
+Current School of Music students must complete an assistantship application which is separate from the admissions application.
 Although the School of Music accepts applications for assistantships at any time, preference is given to applications received before February 15 for appointments beginning the following fall semester.

 Degree Applicants: Additional letters of recommendation (beyond the three letters submitted for your School of Music Application) are not required for your assistantship application.
 You are advised to ask the three recommenders listed on your School of Music application to address your teaching ability and the probability of your success as a teaching assistant in the recommendation letters submitted in support of your admission to the School of Music.

 Current ASU School of Music graduate students should follow the instructions below to apply for a teaching assistantship.